Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`w_history`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/w_history/-/blob/test/src/components/cards/history_card_parts/authors_test.dart#L205-206)

-The rendered DOM is printed in the error message of failing `ByText` queries.
+The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
 This is the DOM for the divs we are trying to access:

 ```html
 <div>